briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

     injecting, ingesting, inhaling or otherwise introducing into the human body marihuana.

 5. _(e)_ Notwithstanding Ohio R.C.
-Chapter 2981, any drug paraphernalia that was
+[Chapter 2981][ORC Chapter 2981], any drug
-used, possessed, sold or manufactured in violation of this section shall be seized, after a conviction for that violation shall be forfeited, and upon forfeiture shall be disposed of pursuant to Ohio R.C.
+paraphernalia that was used, possessed, sold or manufactured in violation of this section shall be seized, after a conviction for that violation shall be forfeited, and upon forfeiture shall be disposed of pursuant to Ohio R.C.
 2981.12.

 6. _(f)_